sod2003/portfolio/README.md

 # Portfolio
-This repo is where all my old projects get moved to.
-Every folder in this repo was formerly its own repository before being flattened and moved here.
+All of my notes and experiments with various programming languages and technologies are stored in this repository.
+This repo is also where all my old projects get moved to, formerly being in their own repository before being flattened and moved here.

 ### learning-flask
 This folder contains files from a previous attempt at creating a flask app that I hosted on Heroku.
 This is no longer hosted.